ender-js/Ender/README.md

     $.ender(myExtensions, true);

 Within the scope of your extension methods, the internal prototype will be exposed to the developer with an existing <code>elements</code> instance property representing the node collection.
-This looks something like:
+This looks something like this in practice:

     $.ender({
       rand: function () {